Absolutely Delightful Miro-Inspired Art Project Perfect For Kids

 Next, we explored automatic drawings.
 We closed our eyes and drew black lines on a sheet of paper, which we then filled in with solid colors.

 Finally, we broke out the canvas for our main project.
 We used two colors of liquid watercolors to paint the canvas.
-After it dried, we used this “Roll A Miro” to draw a figure with a black permanent marker.
+After it dried, we completed a “roll a Miro” activity to draw a figure with a black permanent marker.
 Then we colored it in using oil pastels and went over the black lines with a charcoal pencil.
 The end result turned out pretty cool.

 If you’re looking for some more Joan Miro-inspired art activities for kids, you can check out these projects below.